Catherinerezi/ecommerce-data-analysis/README.md

 Scope: Each row is a line item: product, quantity, price, timestamp, and country.

 **Type casting & formatting:**
-- Parse InvoiceDate to datetime with errors="coerce"; derive Month (YYYY-MM) for cohort analysis.
+- Parse InvoiceDate to datetime derive Month (YYYY-MM) for cohort analysis.
 - Coerce Quantity and UnitPrice to numeric.
 - Create TotalPrice as Quantity * UnitPrice (line-level revenue).

 **Column selection:**
 - Drop identifiers that are not analytically meaningful in aggregation: InvoiceNo, CustomerID.
-- Keep StockCode for reference if needed; keep Country, Description as analytical dimensions.
+- Keep StockCode for reference: keep Country, Description as analytical dimensions.

 **Missing values:**
-- Treat Description, InvoiceDate, and Country as essential; drop rows where these are missing.
+- Treat Description, InvoiceDate, and Country as essential and drop rows where these are missing.
 - After coercion, remove rows with invalid InvoiceDate.

 **Duplicates & header artefacts:**
-- Check for duplicate rows using df.duplicated().sum().
+- Check for duplicate rows.
 - Detect accidental “header rows” inside the body (string matches like InvoiceNo, Description, Quantity) and remove if present.

 **Outlier assessment (kept by design):**